How to Create an Employee Handbook: Complete Guide for Small Businesses

 Courts have found implied contracts in handbook language that seems innocuous.
 Phrases like "permanent employee," "job security," or detailed disciplinary procedures that seem to guarantee steps before termination can all be interpreted as promises.
 The at-will disclaimer counteracts this by clearly stating no such promise exists.

-Note that at-will employment has exceptions in some states.
-Montana, for example, requires "good cause" for termination after a probationary period.
-And even in at-will states, you cannot terminate for illegal reasons (discrimination, retaliation, etc.).
-The at-will disclaimer protects flexibility, not illegal behavior.
+Place this disclaimer at the very beginning of your handbook, not buried in the middle.
+Also include it on the acknowledgment form that employees sign.
+Note that at-will employment has exceptions in some states: Montana requires "good cause" for termination after a probationary period.
+And even in at-will states, you cannot terminate for illegal reasons (discrimination, retaliation).

 Anti-Harassment Policy